ardhynugroho/nginx-nap/docs/source/deploy-arcadia-app.rst

 Deploy The Arcadia App
 ====

+About Aracdia App.
 Architecture
 ----

 .. note::
   This application is available in GitLab <https://gitlab.com/arcadia-application>_

 This is the architecture of Arcadia apps.
-It has 4 micro-services.
-It routed using URI.
+It has 4 micro-services and they're routed using URI.

 .. image:: img/arcadia-arch.png